ScottSucksAtProgramming/EMScribe/README.md

 ### Extraction Script

-To run the extraction script, use the following command:
+To run the extraction script and extract detailed patient information from a transcript, use the following command:

 ```bash
 python -m scripts.extraction